Screening Is Enough: Visualization of Distance-Aware Relevance

 \section{Visualization of Distance-Aware Relevance}

-We visualize distance-aware relevance maps $\alpha^\text{d}_{ij}$ for all tiles in a Multiscreen base model with $\Psi=8$ (approximately 4M parameters), corresponding to one of the models used in \cref{sec:scaling}.
-Each map corresponds to a single tile.
+We visualize distance-aware relevance maps $\alpha^\text{d}_{ij}$ for all tiles in a 4M Multiscreen model used in \cref{sec:scaling}, as shown in \cref{fig:relevance-map}.
+These visualizations highlight the presence of learned screening windows and the extent of sparsity within them.

-The input sequence is a 238-token natural-language passage (the abstract of this paper).
-All layers and heads are shown, arranged in a grid where rows correspond to layers and columns correspond to heads.
+The input sequence is a 203-token natural-language passage (the abstract of this paper).
+All layers and heads are shown, arranged in a grid layout where rows correspond to layers and columns correspond to heads.

 Within each map, dark gray regions indicate positions outside the learned screening window, while color intensity represents the magnitude of $\alpha^\text{d}_{ij}$ within the window.
-Each tile is annotated with its layer and head indices, the learned window width $w$, the acceptance width $1/r$, and the fraction of nonzero relevance values within the window, $\Pr(\alpha^\text{d}_{ij} > 0)$.
+Each tile is annotated with its layer and head indices, the learned window width $w$, the acceptance width $r$, and the fraction of nonzero relevance values within the window, $\Pr(\alpha^\text{d}_{ij} > 0)$.

 Different tiles cover different context ranges, with some focusing on local neighborhoods and others covering broader portions of the sequence.
-Many maps contain a substantial number of zero entries, although the degree of sparsity varies across tiles.
+Many maps contain a substantial number of zero entries, with the degree of sparsity varying across tiles.